If you’re like most bloggers, you did not start out with a product of your own.

-This is the exact strategy I’ll be using to take my course sales to the next level.
+This is the exact strategy I’ve used to take my digital product sales to the next level.
 Let me explain.

 Everyone Has Their Limits

-I host my courses on Udemy.com.
-Through this website, I am able to reach many interested buyers and make quite a few sales each day without any real effort on my part.
+I previously hosted my courses on Udemy.com.
+Through this website, I was able to reach many interested buyers and make quite a few sales each day without any real effort on my part.
 I could disappear for a month, and those organic sales would still come in.

 I also have my website here and my email list.
-My course is promoted to a good amount of people each day through these two platforms, resulting in a small but consistent stream of sales.
+My courses were promoted to a good amount of people each day through these two platforms, resulting in a small but consistent stream of sales.

 There’s a problem though.
 A horrible problem.